Sonic the Hedgehog (2006)

 Unused Icons/Rainbow Gem

 Some of these HUD icons are not used in the game.
-The first 7 gems are normally obtainable, however the rainbow colored gem is not.
+The first 7 gems are normally obtainable, however the rainbow-colored one is not.
 A reference to it can still be found in the final game's text file for the shop, stating "???: You'll need to buy it to see what it does!"

-Originally, there was going to be a gem that could be purchased at the store which would allow you to play as Super Sonic in more than just the final stage (similar to how it was in Sonic 2, Sonic 3, and Sonic & Knuckles whenever all seven Chaos Emeralds were collected), but that feature was removed from the final most likely because of its rushed development.
+Originally, there was going to be a Gem that could be purchased at the store which would allow you to play as Super Sonic in more than just the final stage (similar to how it was in Sonic 2, Sonic 3, and Sonic & Knuckles whenever all seven Chaos Emeralds were collected).

 This said, the item can still be accessed through hacking, but isn't fully functional.
-What it does is make Sonic perform a transformation animation that makes him change spikes to that of Super Sonic and float in place for a few seconds, with no effect otherwise.
+All it does is make Sonic perform a transformation animation and float in place for a few seconds, with no effect otherwise.

 Unused Warp Gate Images

-These images are displayed on the warp gates that appear on the Soleanna map, among which are levels that do not have warp gates, such as Crisis City.
+These images are displayed on the warp gates that appear on the Soleanna map, among which are levels that do not have warp gates, such as Crisis City and Flame Core, barring the normally inaccessible, non-functioning ones in the early New City (shown above).

 Unused Xbox 360 Controller Icons

-These Xbox 360 controller icons go unused in the retail version of SONIC THE HEDGEHOG.
+These Xbox 360 controller icons go unused in the retail version.
 The LT and RT trigger icons are shaped more like a traditional trigger and the LB and RB bumpers are more rounded.
-The START and BACK buttons also go completely unused in both the Xbox LiVE Arcade Demo and the retail game.
+The Start and Back buttons also go completely unused in both the XBLA demo and the retail game.

-This image would be shown on the Xbox 360 Dashboard for the game's icon.
-It's unused and is located in system.arc as sonicnexticon.png.
+This image appears to be an early version of the game's icon.
+It's located in system.arc as sonicnexticon.png.

 Unused Pause Menu